matanatz/SAL/README.md

 For more details visit: https://arxiv.org/abs/1911.10414.

 ### Installation Requirmenets
-The code is compatible with python 3.7 + pytorch 1.4.
+The code is compatible with python 3.7 and pytorch 1.2.
 In addition, the following packages are required:
 pyhocon, plotly, scikit-image, trimesh, GPUtil, tqdm, CGAL.

 ### Usage